tuanpham88/TPQRCodeScanner/README.md

 ### Installation with Swift Package Manager

-Once you have your Swift package set up, adding QRScanner as a dependency is as easy as adding it to the dependencies value of your <code>Package.swift</code>.
+Once you have your Swift package set up, adding TPQRCodeScanner as a dependency is as easy as adding it to the dependencies value of your <code>Package.swift</code>.
 ```
 dependencies: [
     .package(url: "https://github.com/tuanpham88/TPQRCodeScanner.git", .upToNextMajor(from: "1.0.2"))